Overview

 3. Customize theme (optional)

 CDP React components come with a comprehensive theming system that allows you to customize the look and feel of all components to match your brand.
-The theme system uses semantic design tokens that are applied consistently across all components.
+The theme is built on a small set of core semantic tokens that control foundational styles like colors and typography.
+These are inherited by more specific component tokens used to style individual UI elements.
 You can customize the theme by passing a theme object to the CDPReactProvider:

 import { type Theme } from "@coinbase/cdp-react/theme";